 Applications for both full-time and part-time admission are accepted for the fall or spring semester.
-Applications for full-time admission are not accepted for the summer semester, but applications for part-time admisison are accepted.
+Applications for full-time admission are not accepted for the summer semester, but applications for part-time admission are accepted.

 The School of Digital Sciences does not have a formal application deadline, but processes graduate applications on a continuous basis.
-However, to maximize your chance of securing a seat in your preferred classes, we highly recommend that domestic applicants submit all of their application materials by the following dates (international applicants should refer to the earlier deadlines on the school's Graduate Admission for International Students page):
+However, to maximize your chance of securing a seat in your preferred classes, we highly recommend that students submit their applications based on the below dates.
+Please note that there are different dates for domestic and international applicants.

 The (required) statement of goals and objectives should explain the applicant's goals and objectives for pursuing this advanced degree.
 For example, the applicant may want to better prepare for a particular career, to update knowledge in a specific area or to add expertise that will make the applicant more valuable in a current career.